 \section{Ending remarks and open questions}

-Here we leave some remarks concerning perspectives of extending the results of Section~\ref{sec:CLTTF} to more general $2$--dimensional Artin groups and ask several related questions.
+Here we leave some remarks concerning perspectives of extending the results of Section~\ref{sec:application} and Section~\ref{sec:CLTTF} to more general $2$--dimensional Artin groups and ask several related questions.

-\begin{question} Let $A_\Gamma$ and $A_\Gamma'$ be two $2$--dimensional Artin groups with finite outer automorphism groups.
+\begin{question} Let $A_\Gamma$ and $A_{\Gamma'}$ be two $2$--dimensional Artin groups with finite outer automorphism groups.
 Suppose $\Gamma$ has more than two vertices.
-Suppose $A_\Gamma$ and $A_\Gamma'$ are quasi-isometric.
+Suppose $A_\Gamma$ and $A_{\Gamma'}$ are quasi-isometric.
 Are they isomorphic? \end{question}

-By Theorem~\ref{thm:invariance}, Question~\ref{que:1} reduces to the following question: \begin{question} Let $A_\Gamma$ and $A_\Gamma'$ be two $2$--dimensional Artin groups with finite outer automorphism groups.
+By Theorem~\ref{thm:invariance}, Question~\ref{que:1} reduces to the following question: \begin{question} Let $A_\Gamma$ and $A_{\Gamma'}$ be two $2$--dimensional Artin groups with finite outer automorphism groups.
 Suppose that $\Gamma$ has more than two vertices and suppose that $\I_{\Gamma}$ and $\I_{\Gamma'}$ are isomorphic as graphs.
-Are $A_\Gamma$ and $A_\Gamma'$ isomorphic as groups? \end{question}
+Are $A_\Gamma$ and $A_{\Gamma'}$ isomorphic as groups? \end{question}

 To answer this question, one need to generalize \cite[Proposition 23]{MR2174269}.
 This question has a positive answer in the right-angled case \cite{bestvina2008asymptotic,MR3692971}.
-Even in the case of large type Artin groups answering Question~\ref{que:1} and Question~\ref{que:2} will be interesting.
+Even in the case of large-type Artin groups answering Question~\ref{que:1} and Question~\ref{que:2} will be interesting.

-In view of \cite[Proposition 23]{MR2174269}, it is also natural to ask when an analogue of \textquotedblleft Ivanov's theorem\textquotedblright\ hold for $2$--dimensional Artin groups. \begin{question} Let $A_\Gamma$ be two $2$--dimensional Artin groups.
+In view of \cite[Proposition 23]{MR2174269}, it is also natural to ask when an analogue of \textquotedblleft Ivanov's theorem\textquotedblright\ holds for $2$--dimensional Artin groups. \begin{question} Let $A_\Gamma$ be a $2$--dimensional Artin group.
 Find conditions on $\Gamma$ such that each automorphism of $A_\Gamma$ induces a graph automorphism of $\I_\Gamma$ and vice versa. \end{question}

-Of course one can ask more questions of this kind by relaxing the assumptions of the results in Section~\ref{subsec:quasi-isometries}.
+Of course, one can ask more questions of this kind by relaxing the assumptions of the results in Section~\ref{subsec:quasi-isometries}.
 A question of different flavor, motivated by the work of Kim and Koberda \cite{kim2014geometry}, and Behrstock, Hagen and Sisto \cite{MR3650081}, is the following.

 \begin{question} Suppose that $A_\Gamma$ is $2$--dimensional and that $\Gamma$ is connected.
 Is $\I_\Gamma$ Gromov-hyperbolic?
 Does $A_\Gamma$ have a Mazur-Minsky hierarchy structure with $\I_\Gamma$ being the \textquotedblleft largest Gromov-hyperbolic space\textquotedblright? \end{question}